minio/docs-k8s/source/tenant-management/deploy-minio-tenant-using-commandline.rst

 MinIO also shows best performance with locally-attached drives.

 MinIO automatically generates :kube-docs:`Persistent Volume Claims (PVC) <concepts/storage/persistent-volumes/#persistentvolumeclaims>` as part of deploying a MinIO Tenant.
-The Operator generates one PVC for each volume in the tenant.
+The Operator generates one PVC for each volume in the tenant plus two additional claims for Tenant services (logging and metrics).
-For example, deploying a Tenant with 16 volumes requires 16 ``PV``.
+For example, deploying a Tenant with 16 volumes requires 18 ``PVC``.

-This procedure uses the MinIO :minio-git:`DirectCSI <direct-csi>` driver to automatically provision Persistent Volumes from locally attached drives to support the generated PVC.
+This procedure uses the MinIO :minio-git:`DirectPV <directpv>` driver to automatically provision Persistent Volumes from locally attached drives to support the generated PVC.
-See the :minio-git:`DirectCSI Documentation <direct-csi/blob/master/README.md>` for installation and configuration instructions.
+See the :minio-git:`DirectPV Documentation <directpv/blob/master/docs/installation.md>` for installation and configuration instructions.

-For clusters which cannot deploy MinIO Direct CSI, use :kube-docs:`Local Persistent Volumes <concepts/storage/volumes/#local>`.
+For clusters which cannot deploy MinIO DirectPV, use :kube-docs:`Local Persistent Volumes <concepts/storage/volumes/#local>`.

 The following tabs provide example YAML objects for a local persistent volume and a supporting :kube-docs:`StorageClass <concepts/storage/storage-classes/>`: